 The Sport Club program has a requirement for all clubs to perform or participate in community service activities (CSA) as a part of the tiered system requirements.
 See the section entitled "Sport Club Tier System" for an explanation of requirements that are specific to your club.
-Failure to complete CSA requirements will directly impact a club's ability to request a financial allocation.
+Failure to complete CSA requirements will directly impact a club's tier membership.
 Guidelines for participation are included below.

-- A Community Service Proposal form must be completed, submitted to and approved by the Assistant Director prior to the participation in, or any aspects related to the planning of, each CSA.
-When possible, proposals should be submitted at least 5 business days prior to participation in an existing event and 10 business days prior to the execution of a planned event. - When possible, it is recommended that all club members participating in CSAs wear club apparel to help promote the club and raise awareness regarding its involvement in the CSA.
+- 1. A Community Service Proposal form must be completed, submitted to and approved by the administration prior to the participation in, or any aspects related to the planning of, each CSA.
+When possible, proposals should be submitted at least 5 business days prior to participation in an existing event and 10 business days prior to the execution of a planned event. - 2.
+When possible, it is recommended that all club members participating in CSAs wear club apparel to help promote the club and raise awareness regarding its involvement in the CSA.